douglasgreen/outlines/arts/literature/books.en.md

 freedom to help Tom when he is injured.
 Huck learns that his father is dead and decides to head west to avoid being "sivilized" by Aunt Sally, Tom's aunt.

+## "Adventures of Tom Sawyer" by Mark Twain

 ### Key Points:

 -   Huck Finn is the protagonist, escaping from his abusive father and societal constraints.